 There are dozens of hearing aid providers to choose from with varying prices and features.
 Some companies like MDHearingAids will ship hearing aids directly to your home with no visit to the doctor for pennies on the dollar of other manufacturers.
 Meanwhile, Phonak devices require a consultation and fitting at a hearing professional’s office and come at a premium price.
 So how do you know if it's worth it?

 Phonak hearing aids are priced competitively in the upper range of the industry.
 However, during our hands-on review of Phonak, we found that they are worth the price tag.
 The Switzerland-based company is well-known for its commitment to quality and industry-leading technology.
 With several devices designed for mild to proud hearing loss, ranging from traditional behind-the-ear to custom in-the-ear styles, there is a hearing solution for most users.
-If you’re looking for a more budget-friendly hearing aid or you want to make your purchase online, it may be best to consider other hearing aids.
+If you’re looking for a more budget-friendly hearing aid or you want to make your purchase online, it may be best to consider other industry-leading hearing aid providers.
 However, we’ve found that Phonak offers top-of-the-line customizable hearing aids with the latest technology.

 Phonak hearing aids are available from hearing centers and audiologist offices in more than 100 countries around the world.
 Use the feature-rich locator map on Phonak’s website to find a dealer near you.